Testing the equivalence principle across the Universe: a model-independent approach with galaxy multi-tracing

 In Table~\ref{tab:DESI32}, we show the relative uncertainties forecasted for DESI with the baseline bias scheme with $\Delta b = 1$.
 First, we assess whether the relativistic corrections can be detected at all.
 This can be achieved by estimating how well we can measure the $\tau_1$ coefficient in Eq.~\eqref{eq:spectra3}, which encodes the dominant relativistic contribution proportional to $\mu$ in the cross power spectrum $P_{\Delta_\F \Delta_\B}$.
 The quantity $\tau_1$ is not part of our set of parameters, but we can replace $E_P$ by $\tau_1$ using Eq.~\eqref{eq:tau1}.
-As we see from Table~\ref{tab:DESI32}, with DESI we obtain a constraint for $\tau_1$ of 5.7\% in the first bin, implying a signal-to-noise ratio of $1/0.057 \sim 17$.
+As we see from Table~\ref{tab:DESI32}, with DESI we obtain a constraint for $\tau_1$ of 14\% at $z = 0.15$, implying a signal-to-noise ratio of $1/0.14 \sim 7$.
 The constraints degrade for increasing redshift, but they are still robust, except in the last redshift bin.
 Hence, we conclude that relativistic corrections are expected to be well detected with DESI, in agreement with the results in \cite{Bonvin:2023jjq}.
 It is also possible to identify tailored cuts in magnitude to further boost the detection \cite{Montano:2024xrr}.

 However, we find that DESI is unable to constrain $E_P$ to an acceptable level.
 Alternative ways of splitting galaxies, like density splits \cite{Paillas:2021oli} can in principle boost the bias difference, improving the constraints.
-For example, adopting a quite extreme bias difference of 2.6, we can constrain $E_P$ to within 40$\%$ at $z = 0.15$.
+For example, adopting a quite extreme bias difference of 2.0 around $b_g = (b_\B+b_\F)/2$ from the values in Table \ref{tab:DESI_specs}, we can constrain $E_P$ with an error of $\sim1.76$ at $z = 0.15$.

-For SKA2, we find that the relativistic corrections encoded in $\tau_1$ can be detected with a precision ranging between $0.8-3\%$, see Table~\ref{tab:SKA32}.
-In this case, $E_P$ can be constrained to within $10-17\%$ in all redshift bins from 0.25 to 0.75, thanks to the larger volume, higher galaxy densities, and larger difference $\beta_\B-\beta_\F$ with respect to DESI.
+For SKA2, we find that the relativistic corrections encoded in $\tau_1$ can be detected with a precision ranging between 0.8\%-13\%, see Table~\ref{tab:SKA32}.
+In this case, $E_P$ can be constrained to within $7-25\%$ in all redshift bins from 0.25 to 0.75, thanks to the larger volume, higher galaxy densities, and larger difference $\beta_\B-\beta_\F$ with respect to DESI.
 We include some plots of the full parameter space in Appendix \ref{app:plots}.